 August is the last summer month.
 In Interior Alaska, it’s the middle of the month when the leaves turn yellow.
 It’s the rainiest month, the end of summer and the fire season.
-Days get shorter and in the middle of the month the first dark nights occur.
+Dark nights occur again in the middle of the month.
+Days get shorter as time progresses.
 It’s also the end of the vegetation season.
 Comes September, the first night frost may occur and by mid September the first flurries may fly.
 O.k., they typically don’t last long.

 How does this affect Alaska lifestyle

 - State Fair or regional fairs like the Tanana Valley Fair.
 This involves shopping, competitions (see here), rides, lots of food, visiting a bigger community, fun for the entire family.

 - Rain season and end of the fire season

 - Gathering of birds (e.g. Canada geese, trumpeter swans, ducks, ravens, sandhill cranes), for instance, at Creamer’s Field, or on the fields of the experimental farm of the University of Alaska Fairbanks, lots of birds’ talk, and birds flying in formation

 - The leaves start turning yellow and begin to fall

 - The temperatures are getting into or below 40 F (about 5oC) at night

 - Dark nights come back and “steel” 5 to 10 minutes of daylight one day at a time and the aurora becomes again visible in cloud-free nights

 - Start of layering to keep warm in the evenings and mornings (see OOTD in this post)